PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Execute the code to load customer data into a Spark DataFrame and save it as a delta table named **silver_customers**.
-After the code completes, you should see output which displays the table schema and the top 20 rows of product data.
+After the code completes, you should see output which displays the table schema and the top 20 rows of data.

 <img src="./images/media/image27.png"  style="width:60%"   />